-On the retail side, YTL PowerSeraya's retail arm, Geneco, held a market share of approximately 13.3% in the electricity retail market (calculated based on retail volume as a percentage over total system demand), comprising customers from the residential, commercial and industrial sectors, with a total sales volume of 6,581 GWh for the financial year ended 30 June 2020.
+YTL PowerSeraya's retail brand, Geneco, held a market share of approximately 13.8% in the electricity retail market for the financial year ended 30 June 2021, comprising customers from the residential, commercial and industrial sectors.
+Correspondingly, sales volume was 7,134 GWh for the financial year under review, an increase of 8.4% compared to last year.